specialtactics/laravel-api-boilerplate/readme.md

 ## Todo
  - Add a sensible PUT implementation
+ - Add model factory to make:api-resource command and integrate it with stub for seeder
  - Docs
  - Add pagination to child controller getAll() (requires a bit of a rewrite of how that works)
  - Think of an easy way to deal with needing to hide relationships